 Latest news from Big Barn and our producers.

-We think that asparagus is the king of locally grown, fresh produce.
+Here at Big Barn we think that asparagus is the king of locally grown, fresh produce.
 It’s so popular in the UK that we don’t export a single spear of asparagus despite growing huge quantities.
-It’s also one of those superfoods – so good for you that just 5 fresh spears count as 2 of you 5-a-day.
+It’s also one of those superfoods – so good for you that just 5 fresh spears count as 2 of your 5-a-day.
 We firmly believe that every school should have asparagus bed to show children how easy and exciting those little spears can be.

 In a perfect world, asparagus should be eaten within 2 hours from picking – that’s when it’s at it’s best.
 The longer you leave it the more the natural sugars turn to starch and the base becomes stringy and inedible.